Research groups

 Professor of Neuroscience

-My laboratory focuses on understanding dopamine neurotransmission in the brain, particularly in the basal ganglia.
-We seek to improve understanding of underlying mechanisms, their regulation and dysfunction in neurodegenerative and other brain disorders, particularly Parkinson's disease, and addiction, as well as to gain insights for novel therapeutic avenues.
+My laboratory focuses on understanding dopamine neurotransmission in the brain, particularly within the basal ganglia.
+We seek to improve understanding of the mechanisms regulating dopamine transmission and their dysfunction in neurodegenerative and other brain disorders, particularly Parkinson's disease and addictions, to gain insights into disease aetiology and therapeutic avenues.
 We are a founding group of the Oxford Parkinson's Disease Centre (OPDC).

 I studied Natural Sciences at the University of Cambridge, followed by a DPhil at the University of Oxford Department of Pharmacology as a Mary Goodger Scholar.
-I held Junior Research Fellowships from Oxford and was a Beit Fellow, based at the University Department of Pharmacology, Oxford, with stints at New York University Departments of Physiology and Biophysics, and Neurosurgery, and at the University of North Carolina Department of Chemistry.
-I joined the Department of Physiology, Anatomy and Genetics in 2006 through a joint appointment as University Lecturer and Tutor for Medicine at Christ Church.
+I was awarded postdoctoral E.P.
+Abraham Junior Research Fellowships from Keble College and then St. Cross College Oxford, followed by a Beit Memorial Prize Fellowship, and a Paton Research Fellowship at the University Department of Pharmacology, Oxford.
+My Fellowships involved stints at New York University Departments of Physiology & Biophysics and Neurosurgery, with Drs Margaret Rice and Charles Nicholson, and in the lab of Dr R. Mark Wightman at the University of North Carolina Department of Chemistry.
+I joined the Department of Physiology, Anatomy and Genetics in Oxford in 2006 through a joint appointment as University Lecturer and Tutor for Medicine at the college Christ Church.
 In 2014, I became Professor of Neuroscience.

 Group News